MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createallocationflags.md

 ### -field CrossAdapter

-The cross adapter.
+If set, indicates that the resource is a shared [cross-adapter resource](/windows-hardware/drivers/display/using-cross-adapter-resources-in-a-hybrid-system#definition-and-properties-of-a-cross--adapter-resource).

 ### -field OpenCrossAdapter

-The open cross adapter.
+If set, indicates that the resource is created by opening a cross adapter resource.
 Can't be used when allocation is created from the user mode.

 ### -field PartialSharedCreation